Rotated Mean-Field Variational Inference and Iterative Gaussianization: Rotation selection via relative score PCA

 \subsection{Other gradient-based PCA methods}

 Using PCA-based techniques to identify important directions for a function or probability distribution is a well-established strategy.
+However, existing methods typically focus on identifying low-dimensional subspaces for function approximation or likelihood-informed posterior approximation, whereas the proposed method aims to identify the rotation that makes coordinatewise MFVI more effective.

 For instance, in constructing low-dimensional response surfaces for high-dimensional functions $f$, the active subspace method~\citep{constantine2014active} identifies directions of greatest variability by computing the principal components of $\EE{\nabla_\bfx f(\bfx) \nabla_{\bfx} f(\bfx)\tran }$.
 In Bayesian analysis, PCA-based dimension reduction has also been widely explored~\citep{cui2014likelihood,zahm2022certified}.
 The certified dimension reduction (CDR) method~\citep{zahm2022certified} seeks to approximate a distribution $\nu$ by modifying another distribution $\mu$ along a low-dimensional subspace.
-Specifically, CDR considers approximations of the form

-where $R_r\in\R^{d\times r}$ is an orthogonal projection onto an $r$-dimensional subspace and $\ell$ is a profile function.
+Specifically, CDR considers approximations of the form $\nu_{R_r,\ell}(\bfx)\propto\ell(R_r\tran \bfx)\cdot \mu(\bfx)$, where $R_r\in\R^{d\times r}$ is an orthogonal projection onto an $r$-dimensional subspace and $\ell$ is a profile function.
 In the Bayesian setting, $\nu$ is the posterior, $\mu$ is the prior, and such approximations are effective when the likelihood updates the prior primarily along a low-dimensional subspace.

 When $\mu$ satisfies a subspace logarithmic Sobolev inequality, this inequality provides an upper bound on the reconstruction error $\inf_{\ell} \kl{\nu}{\nu_{R_r,\ell}}$.
 The bound is minimized when the columns of $R_r$ are chosen as the leading eigenvectors of the relative Fisher information matrix